alastairs/codebork.com/_posts/2020-04-26-complete-guide-testing-your-software-part-1.md

 This post is a sort of TL;DR of the series as as a whole.
 Yes, it's quite long, but it's the series distilled to its essence, drawing together information from a variety of sources into a single place.
-If you're after a succinct answer to the question "how do I test my software", this is about as succinct as it gets.
+If you're after a succinct answer to the question "how do I test my software", this is about as short as it gets.
 (Sorry.)<!--break-->

 ## Climbing the testing pyramid